Szxro/General__Notes/SQL/sql.md

 -- LEFT JOIN

 -- The LEFT JOIN keyword returns all records from the left table (table1), and the matching records from the right table (table2).
-The result is 0 records from the right side, if there is no match.
+The result is null records from the right side, if there is no match.

 SELECT column_name(s)
 FROM table1 (table1__nickanme)